chrisrraP/Network-File-Sharing-and-Permissions/README.md

 </p>
 <p>
 Create a group resource and virtual machines within Microsoft Azure.
 Reference (https://github.com/chrisrraP/configure-ad) for more instruction on how to create virtual machines.
+Log into server (DC-1) and create 3 folders titled after their permission settings (read-access, write-access, and no access).
+Create a fourth folder called "accountants".
 <br />

 <p>